We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Tips for Cleaning Solar Panels

-• Abrasive, heavy-duty detergent is not recommended for cleaning solar panels.
-A small amount of gentle, nonabrasive soap mixed with one part vinegar and eight parts water is an excellent homemade solution for cleaning the glass on solar panels.
+- Use a small amount of gentle soap mixed with one part vinegar and eight parts water as an excellent homemade solar panel cleaning solution for cleaning the glass on solar panels.
+(Skip abrasive, heavy-duty detergent.)

 Safety Considerations

-• It’s safest to clean solar panels from the ground with extension tools while wearing gloves.
-However, homes with second or third stories may require climbing up to the roof.
+- It’s safest to clean solar panels from the ground with extension tools while wearing gloves.
+However, two-story and three-story homes may require climbing up to the roof.

-STEP 1: Gather tools, materials, and safety equipment.
+STEP 1: Gather non-abrasive supplies and safety equipment.

 STEP 2: Turn off the solar panel system by following the manufacturer instructions.

-If DIY solar panel cleaning is feasible, the first step is shutting them off.
+If you’re attempting to DIY this chore, start by shutting the panels off.
 Solar panels are electrical equipment and cannot be cleaned while active due to the risk of electric shock.
-A solar panel manufacturer’s specifications will explain how to make sure electrical currents—both produced by the panel and going into the home—are turned off.
+A solar panel manufacturer’s specifications will explain how to check that electrical currents—both produced by the panel and going into the home—are turned off.

 STEP 3: Dislodge any dust, dirt, or leaves with a soft brush.

 This can be done from the ground if the soft brush is attached to a telescopic extension pole with a threaded tip or hook.
 Some poles can extend to 24 feet.
-Without a long enough extension pole, reaching solar panels to brush will require an extension ladder.
-If it is necessary for the homeowner to climb onto the roof, it’s wise for them to take safety precautions, like wearing a hard hat and harness.
+Without a long enough extension pole, reaching solar panels will require an extension ladder.
+If the task requires climbing onto the roof, take safety precautions, like wearing a hard hat and harness.

-Starting with a gentle brushing is the best way to clean solar panels because if a lot of material is sitting on solar panels, immediately mixing the debris with water might cause spread and smear.
+The best way to clean solar panels starts with a gentle brushing.
+Otherwise, if a lot of material is sitting on solar panels, immediately mixing the debris with water might cause spread and smear.
 Brushing breaks down and removes some material, making the next steps in the cleaning process more effective.
-It’s a good idea to wear work gloves to keep hands clean and safe.
+Wear work gloves to keep your hands clean and safe.

-It’s also a good idea for the homeowner to see if the panels have drainage holes, and if so, ensure that they are clear.
+If you’re on the roof to clean, check whether the panels have drainage holes and ensure that those are clear, too.
 These holes will be located along the sides of the panels and can be cleaned by inserting a toothpick inside.

 STEP 4: Use a garden hose to spray the panels clean.

-Water is a major player in solar panel cleaning.
-After dry debris is removed by brushing, a garden hose can remove most remaining dirt on solar panels.
+After dry debris is removed by brushing, a garden hose can clear most remaining dirt on solar panels.

-It may be tempting for a homeowner to hit solar panels with as much water as possible to get the job done quickly, but high-pressure cleaning is likely to create fine cracks on their surfaces.
+Remove any high-pressure attachments before cleaning your solar panels.
+It may be tempting to hit solar panels with as much water as possible to get the job done quickly, but high-pressure cleaning is likely to create fine cracks on their surfaces.
 This will ruin the efficiency of the solar system and cause future problems.
 It may also void existing warranties due to noncompliance with manufacturer specifications for solar panel maintenance.
-If a hose has a high-pressure attachment, it will need to be removed before solar panel cleaning.

-The key to this step is careful, deliberate spraying along each solar panel.
-If a garden hose doesn’t allow for enough spraying control, a telescopic hose wand may help.
+The key is careful, deliberate spraying along each solar panel.
+Try a telescopic hose wand if a garden hose doesn’t offer enough spraying control.
 This will have a more supportive grip than a hose on its own.

 STEP 5: Scrub any problem areas with a soft brush and water.

-After spraying away most of the mess, problem areas can be given extra attention with a sponge, squeegee, or soft cloth dunked into a bucket of clean water.
+Give problem areas extra attention with a sponge, squeegee, or soft cloth dunked into a bucket of clean water.
 Gentle, focused cleaning in a repetitive motion—with some patience—is best since aggressive scrubbing can scratch the panels.

 Even cleaning products deemed “safe” for use on solar panels can be abrasive.
 Water is the best solar panel cleaner, especially if it’s deionized or distilled.
 This water attracts other chemicals, so it’s more efficient for cleaning.
 If deionized or distilled water isn’t available, treating hose water with a water softener can help improve its cleansing power.